neverfall/Skynet/README.md

 ## Development

+`First thing create a Data base in postgresql `
+`then go to `

+   ` /src/main/resources/config/application-dev.yml`

+`And modify the datasource with your local Database information  `

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.